GyuTaeKim0729/GyuTaeKim0729/README.md

 Hi there!
-I`m junior fullstack developer
+I'm junior fullstack developer
-I`m always ready to soak into everything || everywhere Maybe if you give me courage, I can make heaven!
+I'm always ready to soak into everything || everywhere Maybe if you give me courage, I can make heaven!